nsidc/NSIDC-Data-Tutorials/pedagogy_guide.md

 ### Consider the aim/objective of the note book
 Is the notebook a Tutorial to teach a concept or tool or a How To Guide to show how to perform a task?
 Is the notebook intended to be self guided or taught by an instructor in a workshop?

-[divio.com](https://documentation.divio.com/structure/) provide a good overview of the differences between Tutorials and How-To Guides; both describe practical steps but Tutorials designed to allow users to understand concepts, whereas How-To Guides are more problem orientated and designed to solve problems that come up during working.
+[divio.com](https://documentation.divio.com/structure/) provide a good overview of the differences between Tutorials and How-To Guides; both describe practical steps but Tutorials are designed to help users to understand concepts, whereas How-To Guides are more problem orientated and designed to solve problems that come up during working.

 ### Avoid Cognitive Overload
 Avoid cognitive overload by focusing notebook content on one main task.
 Break complex notebooks into several notebooks.